 Minor damages and repairs may need to be carried out on the property, however, we do advise that you get this arranged prior to putting the house on the market.
 If you’re moving home in Cardiff, you’ll know what to look for in a new home, so apply it yours too.

-For moving home advice, speak to a moving home mortgage advisor in Cardiff today.
+For moving home advice, speak to a mortgage advisor today, if you’re looking at moving home in Cardiff.
 Our team are highly experienced when it comes to helping people move home – we’ve been doing it for 20 years!

 Get in touch for a free moving home consultation today.